GUIDE 2025

 UX for Public Service Portals

 Public service organizations also rely on intelligent content design for better service delivery.
-Institutes like hospitals and government boards focus on creating a user-friendly digital experience for their diverse users.
+Institutes like hospitals and government boards focus on creating a user-friendly digital experience for diverse users.
 Therefore, they rely on content designers to make helpful user journeys that remove obstacles for everyday users to access public services.

-For example, content designers work for hospitals to ensure their online portals are smartly designed, and users can access help in emergencies.
+For example, content designers work for hospitals to ensure their online portals are smartly designed and users can access help in emergencies.
 Additionally, some hospitals rely on content designers when designing inpatient facilities.
 They use design strategies to make such facilities more accessible and easier to navigate for ill patients.

 Content designers also help government departments make their e-government platforms easy to use.
 For example, the UK government actively employs content designers to ensure their portals follow a user-centered design principle.